RobloxAvatar/Cart-Ride-Into-Rdite/README.md

     end
 end)

-MainSection:NewToggle("Turn Carts Off!", "turn al the carts off!", function(state)
+MainSection:NewToggle("Turn Carts Off!", "turn all the carts off!", function(state)
     if state then
         _G.Green = true
         if _G.Green == true then